 Well, I did not get to “exactly” $100,000 but you will not say that I lied to you either: $100,000 round figure sounds more catchy in the headline… I think you will agree that it came darn close.

-Please do not miss reading this page “Grants Examples”
+Please read this page “Grants Examples” for further details.

 On my introduction page “About” – I point out that I live in Atlanta, Georgia, and therefore my point of view is “heavily influenced by my surroundings.”